-Whether you need a routine X-ray or a comprehensive MRI, Chilton Hospital's Radiology Department offers a full range of advanced imaging services:
+Whether you need a routine X-ray or a comprehensive MRI, Chilton Medical Center's Radiology Department offers a full range of advanced imaging services:

 It was the very first radiologic discovery back in 1895, and it's still around today.
 The X-ray remains a safe, effective method of examining the skeletal system and detecting certain diseases, such as pneumonia.
 Chilton recently added digital X-ray technology with several new features, including the ability to accommodate older individuals or those in wheelchairs as well as faster exam times and better quality images.
 The machine can capture multiple pictures per second, which are instantly available to physicians on a computer screen.

 64-Slice Computed Tomography (CT)

 Among the most powerful diagnostic tools, our 64-Slice CT provides vivid, three-dimensional images of the body in a fraction of the time required with older technology - scanning a single organ in one second and the entire body in less than ten.
 The machine offers many other benefits as well, such as superior image quality and less exposure to radiation, while also reducing the need for invasive diagnostic procedures.